 Let us understand the concept with a simple example.
 Let us consider two directly connected networks that are initially configured.
 The routing table consists of only these networks, and other networks other than these two cannot enter into this.
 So how can the router recognize other networks?
 This can be done in the following ways.
-Routers use remote network administrator to learn about routing, such as
+Routers use remote network administrators to learn about routing, such as

 1. Static Routing

 static routing can have a pre-defined and installed router with a single path given to the destination.
 This routing takes priority over routes chosen by dynamic routing protocols, and destination within routing tables is also forced.
 This is mainly suitable for medium to large-sized networks because the workload needed to run the network is large.
 Stub networks mainly use static routing protocols.

 The default routing protocol can be defined as the manually defined path to take by the route when no specific route to the destination is known.
 The router to which the routing information is sent is known as the gateway of last resort.
 Default routing is mainly used for small networks.

 3. Dynamic Routing

 Dynamic routing protocols have predefined algorithms that can analyze and choose the optimal path to the destination.
 This is mainly used because of its adaptability to any kind of network topology.

 It can also be called one of the most commonly used methods of routing.
 To better understand how it works, there is a need to have prior knowledge of certain terms such as convergence and accuracy.

 In this routing, the routing table used should reflect the exact accurate and up-to-date information about the network topology and the time taken by the router to reflect a new change in the value, while routing in the routing table is known as convergence time.
 Routing protocol with fast convergence time is preferable because disturbance can occur during the router to calculate networks for the optimal path.
 It can also be called an act of approach to a state where all routing tables have detailed information are in a steady-state.